OperationSpark/asd-walker/README.md

 **CODE:**

-- **4a)** Declare 4 variables for the `walker` game item such that we can monitor and control the following information:
+- **4a)** Declare a variable for the `walker` game item (feel free to name the variable `walker` as well).
+This variable will need to store an object such that we can monitor and control the following information:

   - the x-coordinate location
   - the y-coordinate location